bearstampede/INFO256/README.md

 These are the source and text files for the INFO 256 Final Project of Fall 2013.

-The goal of this project is to use NLP techniques to analyze a series of the Wikileaks cables in an effort to glean some information that should lead to correlations between word/topic distributions and specific events in time.
+The goal of this project is to use NLP techniques to analyze a series of the Wikileaks cables in to uncover correlations between word/topic distributions and specific events in time.

 This directory should contain the following: